 Members are elected on a four year service basis.
 Elections take place regularly under the terms stipulated in the LMC constitution.
 The last election took place in May 2017.
 Existing Members of the Committee may be re-nominated provided they agree.
 Elections take place every two years.

 The LMC comprises of 34 GPs from two constituencies:

 - 11 GPs representing Barking and Dagenham

 - 17 GPs representing Havering

 In addition, some members are co-opted when appropriate e.g. GPs with particular interest or expertise (as an Ophthalmologist).

-Member s who join the LMC understand that they will have to represent their colleagues on carious sub-committees of the PCT therefore maintain a close relationship with their neighbouring colleagues.
+Members who join the LMC understand that they will have to represent their colleagues on various sub-committees therefore they should maintain a close relationship with their neighbouring colleagues.